corgikit/pancake-document/code/migration/cake-syrup-pool.md

 ---
-description: Migrate to new CAKE Syrup Pool
+description: Migrate to new CAKE Staking Pool
 ---

-# CAKE Syrup Pool
+# CAKE Staking Pool

 The new CakePool is a new $CAKE staking contract built based on the CakeVault (the current auto CAKE pool) and designed to work with ZexdexApp MasterChef v2 to provide "stake $CAKE, earn $CAKE" functionality while offering more features such as fixed-term staking.
 The current Manual CAKE pool will be retired after the migration.